smart-data-models/dataModel.GreenEnergy/PhotovoltaicDevice/doc/spec.md

         model: https://schema.org/Number
         type: Property
     name:
-      description: 'The name of this item.'
+      description: The name of this item
       type: string
       x-ngsi:
         type: Property
     owner:
-      description: 'A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)'
+      description: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)
       items:
-        anyOf: *photovoltaicdevice_-_properties_-_owner_-_items_-_anyof
+        anyOf:
+          - description: Identifier format of any NGSI entity
+            maxLength: 256
+            minLength: 1
+            pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+            type: string
+            x-ngsi:
+              type: Property
+          - description: Identifier format of any NGSI entity
+            format: uri
+            type: string
+            x-ngsi:
+              type: Property
-        description: 'Property.
-Unique identifier of the entity'
+        description: Unique identifier of the entity
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         type: Property
     pTCClass:
       description: ' The Positive Temperature Coefficient of resistance - *PTC*, describes the relative change of a physical property that is associated with a given change in positive temperature.
 The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes).
-For instance, **P1** represents Percent.'
+For instance, **P1** represents Percent'
       minimum: 0
       type: number
       x-ngsi:
         type: Property
     panelDimension:
       description: 'External dimension of a Panel.
 A solar panel can be an assembly of 1 to n modules, which themselves are made of several cells which collect heat from the sun''s rays.
 The format is structured by a sub-property of 3 items.
 The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes).
-For instance, **MMT** represents Millimeter.'
+For instance, **MMT** represents Millimeter'
       properties:
         length:
           minimum: 0